2017 Lairdframe Ti-lairdframe

 Dropout Style: Custom-made CNC-cut closed/female dropouts with 0.8" long and 3/8" tall axle slot

 Manufacture Date: The dropouts were waterjet cut on 3/8/2017, the seat stay bridge was welded to the stays on 3/14/2017, and the rest of the tubes were placed in Laird's custom jig and welded together on 3/15/2017

-Weight: TBD (I expect this frame to weight slightly more than 3 lbs.; the fork should be a little less than 1.5 lbs.)
+Weight: 3 lbs.
+1 oz.
+(I expect the fork to weigh a little less than 1.5 lbs.)

 MSRP: $2,000.00 USD shipped (frame only); the MSRP for the production Ti-lairdforks is TBD (as much as $450.00 + s/h)

 Titanium: Getting a titanium BMX frame has been in the back of my mind for quite some time.
 Before I started riding trails again, I dreamed about ordering a tricked-out and fully custom titanium frame from Carver - a real head-turner - but without knowing much about frame geometry back then, I decided to hold off.